crawl/crawl/crawl-ref/INSTALL.md

 ### MSYS2 (Recommended)

-This is the only currently recommended process for building Crawl on windows.
+This is the only currently recommended process for building DCSS on windows.
 It is also possible to cross-compile windows builds; see the release guide for instructions.